Minnesota lawmakers reach deal on policing measures

 “It doesn’t include some of the important police reform and accountability measures pushed by the House, but it is a step forward in delivering true public safety and justice for all Minnesotans despite divided government,” Democratic House Speaker Melissa Hortman said.

 Democrats had advocated for limits on pretextual traffic stops, where police pull over a driver for a minor violation, such as expired tabs or something hanging from the rearview mirror.
-That push intensified after police in suburban Brooklyn Center shot and killed Daunte Wright for driving with expired tabs.
-That proposal is not part of the agreement.
+That push intensified after police in suburban Brooklyn Center shot and killed Daunte Wright after stopping him for driving with expired tabs.

 Republicans who control the Senate resisted many of the Democrats' proposals, calling some “anti-police.”
 The GOP negotiations at times focused those pushing to abolish the police, as well as violent protests following Floyd’s killing.
 The agreement includes $2 million for violent crime enforcement teams, a Republican-backed provision.